 Housing accommodations are based on disability-related need.
 Requests for particular housing assignments which are based on student preference, rather than need, such as a specific type of living environment, specific building location, specific roommates, or a quiet place to study, will not be honored.

 Please note that Office of Accessibility Services does not assign specific housing locations.
 We validate the need for and determine the housing accommodation(s) necessary for accessibility and make the recommendation to the Office of Residential Life who then determines the location where the accommodation will be met.

-A student seeking housing accommodation for a medical reason or a disability, including a request for an emotional assistance animal, should submit documentation to the Office of Accessibility Services to initiate the interactive process in advance of the deadlines below.
+A student seeking housing accommodation for a medical reason or a disability, including a request for an Emotional Support Animal, should submit documentation to the Office of Accessibility Services to initiate the interactive process in advance of the deadlines below.
 A simple request letter from a practitioner may be insufficient to support accommodation.
 Please refer to documentation guidelines for more specific criteria.